timescale/docs.timescale.com-content/api.md

  ...
 ```

-Where 'chunk_table' is the table that contains the data, table bytes is the size of that table, index bytes is the size of the indexes of the table, and total bytes is the size of the table with indexes.
+Where `chunk_table` is the table that contains the data, `table_bytes` is the size of that table, `index_bytes` is the size of the indexes of the table, and `total_bytes` is the size of the table with indexes.

 ---